 Shops And Facilities At Loch

-Other Facilities – Petrol Station, Post Office, Suspension Bridge, Skate Ramp, Churches, Recreation Reserve with a large playground, barbecues, tennis and netball clubs, public toilets, showers and overnight camping facilities.
+Other Facilities in Loch – Petrol Station, Post Office, Suspension Bridge, Skate Ramp, Churches, Recreation Reserve with a large playground, barbecues, tennis and netball clubs, public toilets, showers and overnight camping facilities.

 The South Gippsland Tourist Railway